neo4j/neo4j-python-driver/README.rst

 Connecting with Python Driver 1.7 against Neo4j 4.0
 ---------------------------------------------------

-Using the Python Driver 1.7 and connecting against Neo4j 4.0 with default connection settings for Neo4j 4.0.
+Using the Python Driver 1.7 and connecting to Neo4j 4.0 with default connection settings for Neo4j 4.0.

 .. code-block:: python